Basket Case 2: Plot

-After falling from an apartment building at the end of the first film, Duane Bradley and his deformed, surgically-separated conjoined twin brother Belial are taken to the hospital.
+After falling from a hotel window at the end of the first film, Duane Bradley and his deformed, surgically-separated conjoined twin brother Belial are taken to the hospital.
 Their unusual situation draws media attention, making it impossible to lead a secret life.
 They are rescued from the hospital by Granny Ruth, who saw their story on the news.
 She takes them to her home, where she and her granddaughter Susan care for an extended family of similarly deformed individuals.
-Among these individuals is Eve, who is similar to Belial in that she is a bodiless torso.
+Among these individuals is Eve, who is similar to Belial in that she is a bodyless torso.
 Traumatized by how she has been treated prior to Ruth rescuing her, Eve is mute and spends most of her time in the attic.
 A few years pass and as Eve and Belial fall in love, Duane's resentment of Belial grows.
-He hasn't forgiven Belial for Sharon's death and wishes to live a life without being surrounded by "freaks", as previously he had been unable to leave Belial due to their psychic bond.
+He hasn't forgiven Belial for Sharon's murder and wishes to live a life without being surrounded by "freaks", as previously he had been unable to leave Belial due to their psychic bond.

-During all of this a sleazy reporter named Marcie and her equally sleazy photographer has been looking for the Bradley brothers in order to bring them to justice.
-Upon discovering the freaks Marcie decides that she will expose them to the world, forcing Ruth and the others to stop her.
-They kill the photographer, as well as a private detective that was assisting Marcie.
-Duane tricks Marcie into allowing the freaks into her home under the guise that Belial wants an interview; Belial mutilates her face, turning her into a freak as well.
+During all of this a sleazy reporter named Marcie and her equally sleazy photographer Arty have been looking for the Bradley brothers in order to bring them to justice.
+Upon discovering the freaks, Marcie decides that she will expose them to the world, forcing Ruth and the others to stop her.
+They kill Arty, as well as a private detective named Phil who was assisting Marcie.
+Duane and the other freaks break into Marcie's house after having obtained the address from a note in Phil's wallet; Belial mutilates her face, turning her into a freak as well.

 That night the freaks celebrate their victory while Eve and Belial consummate their relationship in the attic.
 Seeing this as an opportunity to finally be free of Belial, Duane approaches Susan and asks her to run away with him.
 She is horrified that he would leave his brother and reveals that she, too, is a freak.
-She has been pregnant for six years as her baby refuses to leave her womb.
-This shatters the last of Duane's psyche and he kills Susan by pushing her out a window.
+She has been pregnant for six years as her baby refuses to leave her womb; upon revealing this, a grotesque lamprey-like creature emerges from Susan's surgical wounds where failed cesarean sections have been attempted.
+This shatters the last of Duane's psyche and he accidentally kills Susan by pushing her out a window.
 He then goes to Belial and forcibly sews him to his body.
-The film ends as Ruth and the others discover what Duane has done, and stare at him horrified.
+The film ends as Ruth and the others discover what Duane has done, and stare at him horrified while Duane says it’s all right now that they’re “together again”.